 • Verify you have camera lines on the screen.

-How To Reset Your F150 Backup Camera?
+How To Reset Backup Camera On Ford F150?

 Your backup camera is connected to the Ford Sync system.
 The below steps will work on any version of Sync you have; trying the following reset method might help fix any software glitches: